Arthur-byte-code/AnalysisPythonExcel/README.md

-# importação de base de dados, análise básica e gráfico estatístico (biblioteca Pandas)
+#  Basic Python analysis - Análise básica Python
 Algoritmo python que lê planilha excel e exibe gráfico estatístico (gráfico de pizza).
 It is a python code that reads excel files and shows a statistic and graphical representation (pie chart)
 **Veja abaixo em ordem - You can see right below in order**